HVR Engineering

 The Challenge

-The IHC IQIP Hydrohammer is known in the industry as one of the best Piling Hammers.
+The IQIP Hydrohammer is known in the industry as one of the best Piling Hammers.
 It has high efficiency, low failure rate, and can drive the world's largest piles.

 Driven by the developments in the Offshore Wind Industry, the Hydrohammer is also continuously developing.
 To support this development and to understand the next generation hammers better, a multibody simulation model developed by HVR Engineering is used on a daily basis.